 As a travel writer and blogger I am always looking for cozy cafés where I can enjoy a cup of chocolate chaud, and do a little work at the same time.
 Most of the cafés I visit are in the neighbourhoods of Old Québec, Petit-Champlain, Place Royale, Old Port, Saint-Roch, or Saint-Jean-Baptiste, and they all have free wi-fi.
 Cha-ching!

 Finding free wi-fi in Québec City is not as difficult as in other cities.
-Many cafés, restaurants, and hotels has their own, and some that do not, use a system called ZAP which is a city run service (If you login to ZAP know that you only get 1 GB of data usage per week).
+Many cafés, restaurants, and hotels have their own, and some that do not, use a system called ZAP which is a city-run service (If you log in to ZAP know that you only get 1 GB of data usage per week).

 Note: There are so many cafés in this city that it will take me months to visit them all, which is why this is a version 1.0.
 I’ll be publishing version 2.0 with new finds mid-Spring.

 Old Québec (a.k.a Upper Town, or Vieux Québec)

 Café-Boulangerie Paillard • 1097, rue Saint-Jean • Free wi-fi • $ • A vaulted ceiling, and the smell of freshly baked croissants greets every person who walks into Paillard.
 Probably the best croissants in the old city, this café-boulangerie also sells bread, pastries, fresh sandwiches and salads.